 Remember that If you’ve done everything you can to prepare, you have significantly increased your chances of succeeding and you will be able to walk into the interview calm, cool, collected, and bursting with confidence.
 However, you won’t be able to do that if you aren’t relaxed.
 Find a way to relieve your stress, before it affects your chances of getting the job you want.
 People use many techniques to relieve stress.
 Consider the following:

-• Exercise is one of the ways to destress.
+- Exercise is one of the ways to destress.
 You can go for an early morning run or a workout at the gym before the interview.

-• A tension-relieving walk around town would be better if tiring exercise isn’t something you are used to.
+- A tension-relieving walk around town would be better if tiring exercise isn’t something you are used to.

-• Trying massage, meditation, or deep breathing may also help relieve anxiety.
+- Trying massage, meditation, or deep breathing may also help relieve anxiety.

 You should select the technique that works well for you and use it in the days leading up to your interview.

-8. Deal with Lack of Confidence
+8. Deal With Your Lack of Confidence

-Sometimes job searches can take a very long time.
+Sometimes, job searches can take a very long time.
 This is especially true during economic downturns.
 People are sometimes out of work for months, or even years, which can affect their self-confidence.
-If you are in this situation doubting whether you will ever find a job, your lack of confidence will be visible to anyone you come to contact with including employers.
+If you are in this situation, doubting whether you will ever find a job, your lack of confidence will be visible to anyone you come to contact with, including employers.

-So, you must get out of this crisis fast, or you won’t be hired not because of a bad economy, but because of the way you carry yourself.
+So, you must get out of this crisis fast, or you won’t be hired, not because of a bad economy but because of the way you carry yourself.

 Focus on your accomplishments.
 Remember all the great things you did in your career.
 Think about what you can bring to a new job.
 Think about how lucky any employer would be to have you work for him.
 If you focus on these things, your self-confidence will increase, and the interviewer will notice that too.